 Stability to oxidation indicates the resistance to oxidation of oils and fats and foods containing fat.
 It is a standard parameter of quality control in the production of oils and fats in the food industry or for food inspection in modern processing plants.

-With the Rancimat method, a sample exposes an airflow at a constant temperature between 50 to… 220 ° C, according to the following figure:
+With the Rancimat method, a sample exposes an airflow at a constant temperature between 50-220 ° C.

 This is a standardised and commonly accepted method, but can lead to errors, such as any trace being left in the tubes or even the vaseline used to close them, which can increase the conductivity.